 Development contributions are fees payable on developments and subdivisions.
 The fees pay for the additional demand placed by new developments on infrastructure (roads, water and sewer etc) and services.

 A development may be a new green-fields subdivision, infill development, townhouses, or a project that creates additional commercial or industrial sites or buildings.

 Contributions may also be required for conversions or extensions to existing buildings where they create new or additional uses.
 This could include converting one residence into two, or converting a residential building into a commercial office.
-Any contribution payable is calculated under Council's Development Contributions Policy (see the policy in the 'related documents' section at the bottom of this page).
+Any contribution payable is calculated under Council's Development Contributions Policy (see the policy in the 'related documents' section at the top of this page).